uutils/uutils.github.io/content/reviews.md

 self-review the diff carefully before opening the PR.
 Commit messages and PR descriptions should describe the change, not the tooling used to produce it.

+AI is a tool for writing *code*.
+Issue reports, pull request descriptions, and replies to reviewers should be written in **your own words**.
+The whole point of review discussion is to confirm that a human understands the change; generated prose defeats that.

 ## See also

 - The full `CONTRIBUTING.md` in each repository